 Just like you train before running a marathon, your dog needs time to build up their endurance so they can start running safely.

 These training tips will help you train your Pug to start running safely.
 How long it takes to train your pooch will depend on your pooch, but you never want to push them too far too fast.
+Find out how fast a Pug can run compared to other breeds.

 1. Get Them A Physical